 The EPA aims to provide consistency and clarity regarding issues related to environmental justice.
 The OEJ has created several tools and resources that take issues related to environmental justice into account when the agency is making decisions on policies and actions.

 The EPA has released two documents to help the public better understand how environmental justice influences its decision-making process.
-Those documents, Guidance on Considering Environmental Justice During the Development of an Action and Technical Guidance for Assessing Environmental Justice in Regulatory Analysis, are aimed at providing clarity and consistency.
+Those documents, Guidance on Considering Environmental Justice During the Development of an Action and Technical Guidance for Assessing Environmental Justice in Regulatory Analysis, aim to provide clarity and consistency.

-The National Environmental Policy Act provides a framework that can be used to consider environmental justice in federal decision-making processes.
+The National Environmental Policy Act provides a framework that can use federal decision-making processes in considering environmental justice.
 After a four-year review of agency practices, a list of guiding principles and steps was created.

 The National Environmental Justice Advisory Council provides the EPA’s administrator with independent advice and recommendations.
 It also holds public meetings to discuss matters related to environmental justice.